tranvansang/flutter_google_auth/README.md

 - Add the plugin to `pubspec.yaml`: `flutter pub add google_auth`.
 - Import the plugin in your dart code: `import 'package:google_auth/google_auth.dart';`.
-- To authenticate user: `GoogleAuth().signIn()`.
+- To authenticate user: `GoogleAuth().signIn(clientId)`, where `clientId` is:
-  - For Android, use the client id setup for **Web** app.
+  - For Android, the client id setup for **Web** app.
 Note: *if you use the client id setup for Android app, you will get an error saying that the developer console is not setup correctly*.
+  - For iOS, this parameter is ignored, you can pass in any string.

 This function returns a `Future` object resolving an object of the following format.
+- iOS:
 ```
 {
   "idToken"?: String